zanellia/prometeo/README.md

-This is prometheo, a prototyping and modeling tool for high-performance embedded optimization.
+This is prometeo, a modeling tool for embedded high-performance computing.